 La Palma, Canary Islands

 Each year up to 10 Physics and Astronomy students have the opportunity to join a subsidised field trip to the Isaac Newton Group of Telescopes in La Palma, Canary Islands, to use our pt5m telescope.
+At 2,400m above sea level, these telescopes are in an almost ideal environment for astronomy.
 They can also visit the 4m William Herschel Telescope (WHT) and the 10m Gran Telescopio Canarias (GTC).

-Students on the MPhys Physics and Astrophysics course have the option to spend year four of their degree working at the Isaac Newton Group of Telescopes.
-At 2,400m above sea level, these telescopes are in an almost ideal environment for astronomy.
+Students on the MPhys Physics and Astrophysics course have the option to spend a year of their degree working at at the Isaac Newton Group of Telescopes through the University of Sheffield's Degree with Employment Experience scheme.

 By observing the slight decrease in light from these stars as a planet passes in front of the star it is possible to both detect and study the properties of these planets.

 Studies of exoplanets provide information on the formation of planetary systems and in the future will allow direct signs of life to be observed.

 Field trip photo gallery

 These photos were taken during one of our annual student field trips to the telescopes on La Palma.

 Credit: Alexander Brown